Villa's Watkins makes Arsenal suffer once again

 Villa has not got started in the second half but halved the deficit when substitute Lucas Digne crossed for Tielemans to place a diving header past David Raya.

-Arsenal were suddenly rattled and Tielemans struck the post with a shot.
+Arsenal were suddenly rattled and Tielemans struck the post with a shot before Watkins stunned the home fans.

-Villa sensed the tension in the stadium and when Cash floated a sublime cross into the area it was met by the lurking Watkins who guided his volley high into the net before wheeling away to celebrate in front of the visitors' ecstatic supporters.
+Cash floated a sublime cross into the area and it was met by the lurking Watkins who guided his volley high into the net before wheeling away to celebrate in front of the visitors' ecstatic supporters.

-After VAR disallowed Arsenal's effort in stoppage time, the hosts almost won it when Trossard's shot shaved the post.
+After VAR disallowed Arsenal's effort in stoppage time, the hosts almost won it at the death when Trossard's shot shaved the far post.